What is Early College?

 - Enroll in a more expensive school for a shorter duration

 What courses are in the program?

 Please view the form below to view the structured set of Early College classes.

 Do the college credits transfer?

-More than 85% of colleges and universities (primarily public universities) accept credits from Los Angeles Harbor College.
+More than 85% of colleges and universities (primarily public universities) accept credits from local community colleges.
 AHS can provide additional information on the transfer policies of specific schools where AHS alumni attend.
 Policies can change year to year, so students are encouraged to consult with the institution of their choice regarding transferability of credits earned.

-The LA Harbor Community College courses offered at Ambassador High School will transfer to a California State University or University of California campus (CSU or UC) through the Intersegmental General Education Transfer Curriculum (IGETC).
+The Early College courses offered at Ambassador High School will transfer to a California State University or University of California campus (CSU or UC) through the Intersegmental General Education Transfer Curriculum (IGETC).
 These courses will also transfer to a majority of private universities.
 Parents are welcome to visit www.assist.org

 to check transfer credit for specific universities not listed above.